Saturday, August 26, 2006

 a shot of the still functional Victorian depot there.

-Shortly after Port Kent, we reached my destination, Plattsburgh.
+Shortly after Westport, we reached my destination, Plattsburgh.
 The following afternoon, I got the photo below of the southbound Adirondack arriving at Plattsburgh station.
 The monument in the background, surmounted by an eagle, commemorates the Revolutionary War capture of Fort Ticonderoga, which lies some seventy miles to the south, and is briefly visible from the train.

 Update: for more photos and text from a later journey on the Adirondack, see here For a video showing scenery along the lower Hudson Valley taken from the train, along with an interview of your correspondent by a Wall Street Journal reporter, see here.